What is drugged driving?

 Drugged driving is driving under the influence of alcohol, over-the-counter medications, prescription drugs, or illegal drugs.

-Do you think that driving while high is safe?
+Do you think driving while high is safe?
+22% of teens admitted that driving while high on marijuana is common among their friends.

 You’ve heard all about the dangers of drunk driving, but do you understand the dangers of drugged driving—driving after taking drugs or smoking marijuana?